tzuryby/jquery.hotkeys/README.md

 ## jQuery Compatibility
 Tested with *jQuery 1.2.6*

-##Browser/Platfrom Matrix Table.

-It works wit hall the major browsers on all available platforms (Win/Mac/Linux)
+It known to be working with all the major browsers on all available platforms (Win/Mac/Linux)

  * IE 6/7/8
  * FF 1.5/2/3